txt/aa24/docs/12data.md

 By what about when you  mutating vectors, not points?
 - how to maintain the associations between items in the vector (e.g. do not mutate such that whales have wings or men can get pregnant)

-- tactic1: constraint rule
+### tactic1: constraint rule
 - have an explicit constraint predicate that checks (e.g.) if `day=saturday then sleepLate=true end`
 - ok for simple constraints.

-- tactic2: for complex constraints,
+### tactic2: for complex constraints: use a theorem prover

 - use a theorem prover that will only generate vectors that satisfy the constraints
 -  e.g. if all your variables are boolean, try [picoSat](https://fmv.jku.at/picosat/).
 -  and if all your variables come from numbers, lists, etc, try [Z3](https://microsoft.github.io/z3guide/).

-- tactic3: muate by vector
+### Tactic3 : mutate by vector

 - let `F` be the amount you want to mutate.
-    - e.g. F=0.1
+  - e.  g.
+F=0.1
 - let `CF` by the cross-over frequency
   -e   g.
 CF = .5
-  - pick three vectors
+- pick three vectors using a "stragegy" (e.g. rand, best, etc)
   - a = [1,2,3,4]
   - b = [10,20,30,40]
   - c  =[15,25,35,45]

 ```lua
 def delta(       a,b,c): return a+F*(b-c)